sarehsoltani/sarehsoltani.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Deep Learning
   - Computer Vision
+  - 3D Scene Understanding
-  - Anomaly Detection
+  - Biomedical Computing

 # Education to show in About widget
 education: